 Gandhi once said something to the effect that Christians will not make a dent in India until the Sermon on the Mount becomes part of their creed.
 Gandhi saw what many modern skeptics see, which is a gap between the Christian proclamation and testimony and how those same Christians live their lives.

 If we are followers of Christ, shouldn’t we model what Jesus preached?

 According to Dr. Gary Habermas, Paul cites a number of early Christian creeds in his letters, and Peter cites one as well.
 Perhaps, the most significant creed is found in 1 Corinthians 15:3-7.

 The other creeds include 1 Corinthians 11:26; Acts 2:22-36; Romans 4:25; Romans 10:9; Philippians 2:8; 1 Timothy 2:6; and 1 Peter 3:18.
 Other scholars identify creeds in 1 Corinthians 11:23-29; Romans 1:3-4; Romans 10:9; 1 Timothy 3:16; 2 Timothy 2:8; and Philippians 2:6-11.[ii]

 The importance of these creeds is that they include the earliest message of the church following the death of Jesus.
 They reveal the most fundamental and central message of the early followers of Jesus.
-The significance of these creeds, then, can’t be understated, and they all have one theme – the death and resurrection of Jesus.
+The most significant characteristic of these creeds is a common theme – the death and resurrection of Jesus.
 Continue reading “The Message in the Earliest Creeds in the New Testament”→